Oxford Street, Westminster

 The first display of Christmas lights on Oxford Street was turned on in 1959 and the event is now a heavily publicised part of the promotional calendar, usually involving celebrities who appeal to an audience of parents and children.
 Oxford Circus gets so clogged with shoppers in the run-up to Christmas that police officers are needed to control the pedestrian crossings.

-Today the street shifts upmarket from east to west, although the vicinity of Tottenham Court Road station will soon be revitalised by the arrival of the Elizabeth line (Crossrail).
+Today the street shifts upmarket from east to west, although the vicinity of Tottenham Court Road station has been revitalised by the arrival of the Elizabeth line.
 At present, the discount traders are mostly at the eastern end, while department stores and flagship branches of mass-market fashion groups cluster around Oxford Circus.
 Towards Marble Arch the mix includes hotels and outlets targeting foreign tourists.
 Much of the south side of Oxford Street is owned by Grosvenor Estates, which has collaborated with Westminster council in making environmental improvements.

 Despite receiving backing from London mayor Sadiq Khan, plans to pedestrianise the street (as shown in the CGI above) were withdrawn by Westminster council in June 2018, following public consultations.
 However, council leader Nickie Aiken was reported as saying: “Doing nothing to improve the area is not an option either if we are to maximise the potential benefits from the opening of the Elizabeth line.
 We must future-proof Oxford Street and the surrounding district so it … maintains its crown as the nation’s high street in an ever-changing business and retail environment.”